JustBobinAround/gameoff_2025/docs/SCREENPLAY.md

 [PLAYER]

-Fine!
-Just tell me how to leave this place!
+Ok well can you just tell me how to leave this place?

-[UNKNOWN VOICE]
+[UNKNOWN VOICE - SMOKE DEMON]

 *Sigh...* You'll wake up soon enough.